 I have been very lucky to have had many work opportunities to expand my skill set while also writing and getting the opportunity to explore, no matter where I am!
 Since my graduation from university in 2019, I am very excited to have taken the first step in my career post-graduation through my current position.

 Associate Recruiter Admissions Advisor at The University of British Columbia

 Currently, I am an Associate Recruiter Admissions Advisor at the University of British Columbia.
 I work jointly with Student Recruitment & Advising and Undergraduate Admissions to advance enrolment targets for the university.
 I travel throughout BC and across Canada to promote UBC to prospective students, and evaluate their subsequent applications.
-Though I am only in my first year of this position, I have already experienced tremendous amounts of growth, and I am continually looking forward to everything to come!
+I am now in my second year of this position and have experienced tremendous growth in the Higher Education field, and continue to look forward to the challenges to come.

 One of the big reasons I am in my current position is due to the work experience I accumulated during my studies.
 They provided me with a strong foundation for my career moving forward.
 Here are some of the highlights that I took part in throughout my undergraduate degree.

 The Global Spectrum Blog, International Programs and Services at UBC-O – Work Learn Position

-One of my first ‘big-girl’ position was through work learn at UBC’s Okanagan campus, where I had the opportunity to write blog posts for IPS’ blog, The Global Spectrum.
+One of my first ‘big-girl’ positions was through work learn at UBC’s Okanagan campus, where I had the opportunity to write blog posts for IPS’ blog, The Global Spectrum.
 These posts were focused on examining intercultural perspectives and international topics, to facilitate discussion and appreciation of various cultures and experiences.
 These posts were written through a critical lens to examine local and global issues, and were often written in collaboration with fellow students.
 One of my favorite pieces I wrote was a series on exchange experiences from various students who had either been on exchange in the past, or were currently at UBC-O on exchange.
 It was an incredible opportunity to connect with others and take my writing skills to the next level!

 Thompson Okanagan Tourism Association – Co-op Position